PrincetonUniversity/athena/.github/CONTRIBUTING.md

 ```
 git merge --ff-only upstream/master
 ```
 will work if you have not committed directly to your forked `master` branch.

-If you have, the last two steps could be replaced by:
+If you have modified your forked `master` branch, the last two steps could be replaced by:
 ```
 git pull --rebase upstream master
 ```